Splitting quaternion algebras over quadratic number fields: Quaternion algebras

 \end{example}

-R\'onyai \cite{Ronyai} gave a polynomial time algorithm for finding a quaternion representation from an arbitrary structure constant representation.
+R\'onyai \cite{Ronyai} gave a polynomial-time algorithm for finding a quaternion representation from an arbitrary structure constant representation.
 Thus we may assume that a quaternion algebra is given by a quaternion basis.

 \begin{definition} Let $\A\cong M_n(K)$ be given by structure constants.
 The \textbf{explicit isomorphism} problem is to compute an isomorphism between $A$ and $M_n(K)$. \end{definition} \begin{remark} Finding an explicit isomorphism is equivalent to finding an element $r$ of rank 1 in $\A$.
 Indeed, the left action of $A$ on the left ideal $Ar$ produces such an isomorphism (the vector space $Ar$ has dimension $n$ and the left action is $K$-linear so every element of $A$ can be represented by an $n\times n$ matrix and this map is an isomorphism). \end{remark}